Ant0wan/Fillit/README.md

 ---

-## You might want more samples for testing Fillit ?
+## Want more samples for testing Fillit ?

 Check out <a href="https://github.com/Ant0wan/BenchmarkyourFillit.git" target="_blank">BenchmarkyourFillit</a> a project linked to this one !